Pleiades in folklore and literature: Turkey

 In Turkish the Pleiades are known as Ülker.
 According to the Middle Turkic lexicographer Kaşgarlı Mahmud, writing in the 11th century, ülker çerig refers to a military ambush (çerig meaning 'troops in battle formation'): "The army is broken up into detachments posted in various places," and when one detachment falls back the others follow after it, and by this device "(the enemy) is often routed."
 Thus ülker çerig literally means 'an army made up of a group of detachments', which forms an apt simile for a star cluster. Ülker is also a unisex given name, a surname and the name of a food company best known for its chocolates.

 Iran

 In Farsi, the Pleiades is primarily known as Parvin (پروین) or Parveen.
 It is a common given name of Iranians, Afghanis and some Pakistanis.

 Europe

-Pleiades has gained, in a few tongues, several creative derivations of its French quite well-known, non-stellar meaning: "multitude".
+In French, pléiade means "a host" or "multitude".
+Pleiades has thus gained, in a few European tongues, several creative derivations of this non-stellar meaning.